buczaks/CopyrightInfo_module/README.md

 # CopyrightInfo_module
 For Drupal 10.
-Adds a typical copyright footer line and a GUI for content mangers to easily change the text.
+Adds a typical copyright footer line and a GUI for content managers to easily change the text.

 ## CONTENTS OF THIS FILE